rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 Nothing will have been fixed.
-The unsustainable problems of fiat continue in crisis after crisis.
+The unsustainable problems of fiat would continue in crisis after crisis.
-However, by learning about Bitcoin you'll understand money.
+However, having learned about Bitcoin you'll understand money.
 The chaos of the moderm world will make sense.